-A project manager is responsible for answering the stakeholders and the clients about the projects and has to provide daily updates and go on meetings.
+A project manager is responsible for answering the stakeholders and the clients about the projects and has to provide daily updates and go to meetings.
 A person with good communication skills can easily do all of these.
-However, one who does not have good communication skills will face difficulties in this area.
-A person can improve communication skills by watching various videos of meetings and interactions.

 Research, Discovery & Planning

 The first step in every project management methodology is to research the project.
-No project is taken without performing any kind of research.
-If a company is taking a project without doing any kind of research, then they are taking high risks.
+If a company is taking on a project without doing any kind of research, then they are taking high risks.

-So, the first step is to research the project.
-In this step, the various objectives, scope, and justification of the project are researched.
-After enough research is done on the project, the project management team moves on to discover.
-Here, the team discovers the various risks that come along with the project.
-No project comes with zero risks, so one needs to discover the potential risks that come along with the project.
-This helps the team in deciding the type of risks that they are going to face.
-There are two types of risks: low degree risk and high degree risk.
-In low degree risks, the risk can be suppressed as it will not cause any kind of harm to the project.
-However, the high degree risks are the risks that one needs to eliminate as they cannot be ignored or suppressed.
-By eliminating the high degree risks, the team is eliminating a major amount of cons that come with the project.
+There are two types of risks: low-degree risk and high-degree risk.
+In low-degree risks, the risk can be suppressed as it will not cause any kind of harm to the project.
+However, the high-degree risks are the risks that one needs to eliminate as they cannot be ignored or suppressed.
+By eliminating the high-degree risks, the team is eliminating a major amount of cons that come with the project.